tshaffer/chatorama/packages/chatalog/backend/scripts/promptForInitialClassification.md

 TRANSFORMATION RULES

-Read input "notes"
+Read input "notes".

-Infer a reusable hierarchy of subjects & topics
+Infer a compact, reusable hierarchy of subjects & topics:

+Minimize the number of subjects.

+Prefer rich topics under those subjects.

-Build "subjects"
+Build "subjects".

-Build "topics" (each with subjectId)
+Build "topics" (each with a valid subjectId).

-Optionally build "topicRelations"
+Optionally build "topicRelations" to express meaningful links between topics.

 For EACH input note:

-Copy aiNoteKey
+Copy aiNoteKey.

-Copy chatworthyNoteId
+Copy chatworthyNoteId.

-Copy fileName
+Copy fileName.

-Assign subjectId
+Assign subjectId (reusing subjects where possible).

-Assign topicId
+Assign topicId (reusing topics where possible).

-Generate "suggestedTitle" following the TITLE GUIDELINES
+Generate "suggestedTitle" following the TITLE GUIDELINES.

-Ensure output "notes" length matches input "notes" length
+Ensure output "notes" length matches input "notes" length.

 If near limits, you MAY shorten titles or names — but you MUST NOT:

-Omit notes
+Omit notes.

-Omit aiNoteKey
+Omit aiNoteKey.

-Change the required structure
+Change the required structure.

 VALIDATION BEFORE YOU RESPOND

 Before sending your final JSON:

 Confirm top-level structure:

-version, subjects, topics, topicRelations, notes
+version, subjects, topics, topicRelations, notes.

-Confirm "version" is 1
+Confirm "version" is 1.

+Confirm field shapes:

+"subjects" use only { "id", "name" }.

+"topics" use only { "id", "subjectId", "name" }.

+"topicRelations" use only { "sourceTopicId", "targetTopicId", "kind" }.

+"notes" use only { "aiNoteKey", "chatworthyNoteId", "fileName", "subjectId", "topicId", "suggestedTitle" }.

 Confirm:

-"subjects" use only { "id", "name" }

-"topics" use only { "id", "subjectId", "name" }

-"topicRelations" use only { "sourceTopicId", "targetTopicId", "kind" }

-"notes" use only { "aiNoteKey", "chatworthyNoteId", "fileName", "subjectId", "topicId", "suggestedTitle" }

-Confirm:

-Output "notes" length matches input "notes" length
+Output "notes" length matches input "notes" length.

-Each aiNoteKey appears exactly once in output "notes"
+Each aiNoteKey appears exactly once in output "notes".

-All used subjectId and topicId exist in "subjects" / "topics"
+All used subjectId and topicId exist in "subjects" / "topics".

 Finally, write this single JSON object into a file named ai-classification-v1.json and return it to me as a downloadable file.
 Do NOT print the JSON inline unless you absolutely cannot return a file.